 Building on the success of the 2018 and 2020 editions of CATAPULT: Inclusion Africa, we are excited to launch the third edition of this unique program of Fintech startup development.
 Developed by the LHoFT Foundation, the program targets companies focusing on financial inclusion in Africa, aiming to build bridges between Africa and Europe, highlighting their initiatives and very much aligned with the sustainability goals of Luxembourg’s finance centre.
 In keeping with the times, and with public health guidelines, this edition will be entirely digital.

 CATAPULT: Inclusion Africa will once again leverage Luxembourg’s Inclusive Finance and Fintech ecosystem to support selected firms in developing their businesses and achieving their inclusion goals.
-Applications now open.
+Applications now closed.

 19th - 28th of May, 2021

 Full schedule and required tools will be shared with selected participants.

 ► Luxembourg is the European leader in responsible investment fund assets, accounting for 31% of funds and 39% of all assets under management, and has an extensive ecosystem of supporting initiatives and institutions

 ► The Luxembourg government is committed to the eradication of extreme poverty and support for sustainable development